d2l-ai/d2l-en/chapter_gaussian-processes/gp-inference.md

 We see the fits are virtually identical.
 A few things to note: GPyTorch is working with _squared_ length-scales and observation noise.
 For example, our learned noise standard deviation in the for scratch code is about 0.283.
 The noise variance found by GPyTorch is $0.81 \approx 0.283^2$.
 In the GPyTorch plot, we also show the credible set in the _observation space_ rather than the latent function space, to demonstrate that they indeed cover the observed datapoints.

+## Summary

+We can combine a Gaussian process prior with data to form a posterior, which we use to make predictions.
+We can also form a marginal likelihood, which is useful for automatic learning of kernel hyperparameters, which control properties such as the rate of variation of the Gaussian process.
+The mechanics of forming the posterior and learning kernel hyperparameters for regression are simple, involving about a dozen lines of code.
+This notebook is a good reference for any reader wanting to quickly get "up and running" with Gaussian processes.
+We also introduced the GPyTorch library.
+Although the GPyTorch code for basic regression is relatively long, it can be trivially modified for other kernel functions, or more advanced functionality we will discuss in future notebooks, such as scalable inference, or non-Gaussian likelihoods for classification.

 ## Exercises

 1. We have emphasized the importance of _learning_ kernel hyperparameters, and the effect of hyperparameters and kernels on the generalization properties of Gaussian processes.
 Try skipping the step where we learn hypers, and instead guess a variety of length-scales and noise variances, and check their effect on predictions.
 What happens when you use a large length-scale?
 A small length-scale?
 A large noise variance?
 A small noise variance?